 Vytlacil (1892-1984), born in New York to Czech immigrant parents, was a longtime teacher at the Art Students League who played a role in promoting European modernism here in the 1930's.
 As a founding member of the American Abstract Artists in 1936, he pushed actively for the recognition of homegrown American abstraction.
 In addition to teaching at the League, “Vyt” taught at the Minneapolis School of Art, University of California at Berkeley, Queens College, and the California College of Arts and Crafts.
 His works are included in the collections of the Metropolitan Museum of Art and Whitney Museum of American Art.
 He was an early and active supporter of civil rights and environmental causes.

 Today, Vytlacil's legacy lives on not only in his arresting abstract canvases, but in the work of his students.
 In addition to Bourgeois, he taught leading artists Robert Blackburn, Robert Rauschenberg, James Rosenquist, Cy Twombly, Knox Martin, Frank O'Cain, and Catherine Redmond.

-Vyt's devotion to making and teaching art is also carried on through the Vytlacil Campus classes, workshops, and Artist-in-Residence Program, where artists from around the world immerse themselves in the environs and creative spirit of his estate.
+Vyt's devotion to making and teaching art is also carried on through Art Students League of New York’s international residency program.
+A gift from Vaclav’s family, the League received property and funding to develop a place where artists from around the world may immerse themselves in the environs and creative spirit of his estate.